Software architecture is a known concept. This is a post about software interior design.

 Free your rooms of things that distract and hinder you

 - Use version control to remove everything that is not needed as the code works now.
-No commented out code, no old classes that stick around just in case you need them agen.
+No commented out code, no old classes that stick around just in case you need them again.
 Trust your versioning system.

 - Use a linter to make the code consistent.